What are the Nazca Lines?

 Recommended Companies for a Nasca Lines Flight:

 Although lots of tour agencies in and around Nasca offer flights over the Lines, travellers are advised to be very picky when it comes to choosing a company.
 AeroNasca is the most popular choice for air excursions in Peru and come highly recommended by travellers.
-A 35-minute flight with them costs $76.50USD which includes transfers from Nasca City.
+A 35-minute flight with them costs around $80USD which includes transfers from Nasca itself.
 You can book your Nasca Lines flight with them here.

-What is included in the price of a flight?
+What is Included in the Price of a Nazca Lines Flight?

 Not strictly a must but if you suffer from motion sickness, you may feel better knowing you are prepared!
 Anti-nausea medication can be purchased from any pharmacy.

 Of course, you will want to get some photographs of this experience!
-If you have an action cam like a GoPro or a TomTom, make sure it is charged prior to leaving for your flight.
-Be aware that these planes are quite cramped so try to position your camera in such a position that allows you to take advantage of the wide angle lens and the scenery.
+If you have an action cam like a GoPro or a TomTom, make sure it is charged before leaving for your flight.
+Be aware that these planes are quite cramped so try to position your camera in such a position that allows you to take advantage of the wide-angle lens and the scenery.

 Even though a flight to see the lines is a domestic flight, you will still need to present your passport to the air company before boarding the plane.
 They will likely take photographs before returning it to you.

 We were picked up from our accommodation at Nasca Trails B&B around 9 am.
-Our driver took photos of our passport and then we battled with the morning city traffic to get to the airport.
-Luckily, the airport is only a short ride from the main city and it only took us around half an hour to get there, even with the traffic.
+Our driver took photos of our passports and then we battled with the morning rush hour to get to the airport.
+Luckily, it’s only a short ride from the main city and it only took us half an hour to get there, even with the traffic.

 Upon arriving, we spoke to the lady who was dealing with our flight reservation.
 She gave us maps that would outline our route and also provide a visual representation of the Lines that we would be seeing and in which order.
 We presented our passports again and also needed to be weighed.
 Flying in an aircraft this small means that weight distribution is an important factor!